CSCfi/csc-user-guide/docs/apps/visit.md

 ## Parallel use

 VisIt can be run interactively in parallel configuration, using several processors.
-Login to Puhti and submit the following, to launch VisIt on compute node
+Login to Puhti-rhel7 and submit the following, to launch VisIt on compute node

 ```
 module load visit/3.0.2